jonathanLynn/netmiko-RouteTables/README.md

 # NetMiko-RouteTables
-A script to support operational work by exporting and saving your Cisco IOS Device's Route Table.
+Keep a historical record of your Cisco Device's Routing Table.
+Great during Operational/Project Work when you want to retrospectively see how traffic was being routed from a given device.

 ## Setup And Installation
 Ensure you install NetMiko by using the below command: